 - Van ’t Hoff Factor.

 Question: What are the important laws governing the colligative properties of solutions?

 Answer: The basic law governing the colligative properties of solutions is Raoult’s law.
 Raoult’s law explains the relationship between the vapour pressure of the solution, mole fraction and vapour pressure of the solvent.
 This can be given as:

 p1o= vapour pressure of the solvent

-The law lays the fundamentals for relative lowering of vapour pressure and further to elevation in boiling point and depression in freezing point.
-From JEE point of view it is also very important to know the limitations associated with the applicability of this law.
+The law lays the fundamentals for the relative lowering of vapour pressure and further to the elevation in boiling point and depression in freezing point.
+From JEE point of view, it is also very important to know the limitations associated with the applicability of this law.

 Questions: Which reference books can one follow for “colligative properties”?